 Forming the score

 The idea for this piece had been formulating for a couple of years before starting this research project.
-The idea is the impetus for the project as a whole, along with another piece that I will talk about later.
-Following the three-sentence structure of the first piece mentioned above, the words came easily, keeping it simple and direct. along the edge of town gives the piece a flexibility for the realisations to take place, as well as a potential variety of listening experiences.
+The idea is the impetus for the project as a whole, along with the other 'centre piece' aforementioned.
+Following the three-sentence structure of the first piece I wrote for the portfolio, stand in an open doorway..., the words came easily, keeping it simple and direct. along the edge of town gives the piece a flexibility for the realisations to take place, as well as a potential variety of listening experiences.
 I knew that I wanted to make these scores realisable and adaptable for varied locations, so using the word 'town' seemed apt.
 I decided that 'town' could include hamlet/village, small/large town, city/metropolis, and so on – to encompass a variety of urban/living areas.
 This, therefore, not only makes the scores realisable to anyone living in different areas, but also lends itself to a variety of different experiences – the sound environment at the centre of a city will obviously be different to the sound environment at the centre of a village, for example.
 However, I knew that I would be realising this piece in Andover, as I already knew of certain places which reflected the nature of the piece.

 I imagined the piece as literally walking on a liminal line, a line between two places, and trying to sustain a balance between both sides.
 I also came up with an image in my mind that the sound environments would be clear, for example, urban sounds in the left ear, and rural in the right, although of course this is not the case, and therefore the importance of merging sounds became the idea here.
 The main location that I had in mind when writing the score was Ladies Walk in Andover, a two mile walk on the south-east side of the town.
 The path itself is under a long canopy of trees, and on top of a hill that boasts beautiful views of the town itself.
 I have fond memories of socialising with friends, especially in my mid-to-late teens, sharing the wonderful views of a town that we all wanted to get away from.
 I know this sounds saccharine, but it does bring me to my next point.

-From growing up as a child, through my teens, and now into my adulthood, I have always felt like a bit of an outsider (whether or not I could be defined as one, is not up for me to decide).
+From growing up as a child, through my teens, and now into my adulthood, I have always felt like a bit of an outsider.
 After the arduous half-decade of secondary school finally ended, me and my friends spent the summer (and much of our lives thus far) enjoying the company of each other with very little influence from other people, or, what it felt like at the time, society as a whole.
 I can't speak for my friends here, but I'm speaking from what it certainly felt like for me.
-Looking down now, as an adult, on the town from Ladies Walk, as my friends and I occasionally did after secondary education finally ended, the feeling, and image, reflects those feelings of outsiderness.
+Looking down now, as an adult, over the town from Ladies Walk, as my friends and I occasionally did after secondary education finally ended, the feeling, and image, reflects those feelings of outsiderness.
 I am literally on the edge; on the edge of a town, on the edge of a population of people, and therefore physically on the edge of society.
 I feel I am in my zone, my natural state.
 And behind me, the rest of the world – fields, a woodland in the distance, the dreaded and noisy A303 (a continuous sound source that provides a backdrop for a lot of realisations/recordings).

 These are the feelings, images and ideas of outsiderness that helped define the score, and the project itself.
 It is a state of being that is important to me, and I feel is a part of my identity, and I want to reflect and demonstrate that in my work.
 Not to say that it is the main theme of the project, but it is an important part of it, and this piece, the score and the realisations (particularly in Ladies Walk) I feel are the best representations of the theme of outsiderness – yet just on the edge, in a close orbit to society.